zephyrproject-rtos/zephyr/boards/shields/atmel_rf2xx/doc/index.rst

 details).

 .. note::
-	The shield configuration was designed to be used with multiple network interfaces.
-This means, boards with any other network interface can be simultaneous enabled.
-User must be check network documentation to avoid problem when running samples.
-For instance, boards with ethernet automatically define that interface as default.
-Make sure to select IEEE 802.15.4 interface as the default interface when build examples.
+	Boards that already have a network interface:  Check network documentation to understand how properly configure both interfaces.
-	As general rule, keep only IEEE 802.15.4 interface enabled at Networking -> Link Layer Options.
-This will ensure samples works as expected.
+	To keep simple, make sure IEEE 802.15.4 is the only interface enabled at Networking -> Link Layer Options.
+This will avoid problems running Zephyr samples.

 Tested Boards
 =============